Techulon project is the 50th project funded by CARB-X since it was launched in 2016

 About BARDA and NIAID

 The US Department of Health and Human Services works to enhance and protect the health and well-being of all Americans, providing for effective health and human services and fostering advances in medicine, public health, and social services.
-Within HHS, the Office of the Assistant Secretary for Preparedness and Response’s (ASPR) mission is to save lives and protect Americans from 21st century health security threats.
+Within HHS, the Administration for Strategic Preparedness and Response’s (ASPR) mission is to save lives and protect Americans from 21st century health security threats.
 ASPR leads the nation’s medical and public health preparedness for, response to, and recovery from disasters and public health emergencies.
 Within ASPR, BARDA invests in the advanced research and development, acquisition, and manufacturing of medical countermeasures – vaccines, drugs, therapeutics, diagnostic tools, and non-pharmaceutical products needed to combat health security threats.
 Since 2007, 52 BARDA-supported products have achieved regulatory approval, licensure or clearance.
 Learn more about preparing for and responding to public health emergencies, from new infectious diseases to natural disasters and bioterrorism, by visiting the HHS public health emergency website, www.phe.gov.
 NIH is the primary US federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 NIAID conducts and supports research — at NIH, throughout the United States, and worldwide — to study the causes of infectious and immune-mediated diseases, and to develop better means of preventing, diagnosing and treating these illnesses.

 About Wellcome Trust